opascual/it-academy/README.md

   - He answers 'Whatever.' to anything else.

 - `RnaTranscription.php` given a DNA strand, return its RNA complement (per RNA transcription).

+- `Luhn.php` given a number determines whether or not it is valid per the Luhn formula.
+The Luhn algorithm is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers and Canadian Social Insurance Numbers.